minaminao/ctf-blockchain/src/ParadigmCTF2022/README.md

 Flag: `PCTF{QUiNE_QuiNe_qU1n3}`

 ### TRAPDOOOR
-The goal is to get environment variables in Forge script.
+The goal is to get the environment variable `FLAG` in Forge script.

 This can be solved by using the Foundry cheatcodes and sending the flag to the specified RPC.